HRT (menopause)

 The side effects of HRT gel can include digestive issues, swollen and tender breasts, vaginal dryness, low libido, headaches, mood changes, and dizziness.
 But many of these are also menopause symptoms, so it can sometimes be hard to pinpoint what’s exactly causing these.

-Some people have suggested that HRT gel will make you gain weight, but there’s no evidence that suggests that it does.
+Some people have suggested that HRT gel will make you gain weight, but there’s no evidence that proves it does.
 Weight gain is, however, one of the symptoms of menopause, so the belief might stem from there.

 HRT gel is oestrogen-only, so unless you’ve had a hysterectomy you’ll need to take progesterone separately as well - otherwise it can increase your risk of developing cancer.